Nalin Kulatilaka

 Professor Nalin Kulatilaka is a Sri Lankan born American academic and researcher.
-Currently, Nalin Kulatilaka is The Wing Tat Lee Family Professor of Management as well as Professor of Finance in the Questrom School of Business at Boston University, Director of the Impact Measurement and Allocation Program, Director of the Susilo Institute of Ethics in a Global Economy, and the Associate Director at the Boston University Institute for Global Sustainability.
+Currently, Nalin Kulatilaka is The Wing Tat Lee Family Professor of Finance in the Questrom School of Business at Boston University and Director of the Impact Measurement and Allocation Program.

-He has also held the Bertil Danielsson Professorship at the Stockholm School of Economics and Göteborg University and the Tamkang Chair at the Tamkang University.
+He has also held the Bertil Danielsson Professorship at the Stockholm School of Economics and University of Gothenburg and the Tamkang Chair at the Tamkang University.